react-bootcamp/react-101/instructions/5-handle-comments.md

 ## What it should look like

-And now your wine details component should look something like that
+And now your wine details component should look something like that (without the blue and red outline of course)

 <img src='https://github.com/react-bootcamp/react-101/raw/master/instructions/img/comments.png' width='800' alt='The comments section'>